ETEC and Shigella vaccine development

 We are working with several partners to evaluate promising ETEC and Shigella subunit antigens, which may confer broader protective coverage to vaccines.
 These types of vaccines offer excellent safety profiles, but it has been difficult to effectively achieve mucosal immunization with them because they do not survive oral delivery.
 To address this challenge, we’re also involved in innovative research on intradermal and sublingual delivery routes to improve intestinal mucosal response.

 - A vaccine that targets the conserved fimbrial tip adhesin proteins of ETEC is being developed by the US Naval Medical Research Center (NMRC), with PATH providing technical support.
 This candidate completed early clinical testing using the intradermal and transcutaneous routes.
-Intradermal immunization resulted in higher immunogenicity results, so NMRC is now testing the vaccine via this route in a Phase 2b immunization and challenge study.
+Intradermal immunization resulted in higher immunogenicity results, and additional testing is being planned.

 - Heat-stable enterotoxin (ST) is associated with the most common and serious ETEC infections.
 We’re partnering with the International Enteric Vaccine Consortium, a group of universities anchored by the University of Maryland School of Medicine, to conduct preclinical research on an ST toxoid vaccine to determine if ST can be rendered non-toxic while retaining its ability to induce toxin-neutralizing antibody responses.